dwrolvink/Linux/assembly_x86_64/readme.md

 | readline | `sys_read` 0   | `standard_input` 0   | | |  | | | |
 | exit     | `sys_exit` 60  | `error_code` 0       | | |  | | | |

-# Sections
-The data segment is read-write, since the values of variables can be altered at run time.
-This is in contrast to the read-only data segment (rodata segment or .rodata), which contains static constants rather than variables; it also contrasts to the code segment, also known as the text segment, which is read-only on many architectures.
-Uninitialized data, both variables and constants, is instead in the BSS segment. [source](https://en.wikipedia.org/wiki/Data_segment)

 # Examples
 ### Run asm code